moksongmin/gitops-learning/README.md

 # gitops-learning
-Repository to learn some GitOps fundamentals
+Repository to learn the GitOps fundamentals, related to the SWO Billing Engine project.